Home / Use Cases / Professions / Controversial Roles

 Your work generates strong reactions.
 Your personal data shouldn't be the outlet.

-Your decisions create adversaries
+Your decisions create people who disagree

 Social media amplification turns local decisions national